rzadevv/Palintrace/README.md

 metadata. [examples/transcripts.json](examples/transcripts.json) demonstrates how `examples/store.yaml` points to turn `0` and character span `[0, 20]`.

-No matching, entailment, inference, or source reconstruction is performed in Part 1.
+No matching, entailment, inference, or source reconstruction is performed by the Foundation or mutation harness.

 ## Known limitations